-Last week we traveled to Santa Fe and now we’re headed to Cabo San Lucas.
-Maybe it’s the early snow in Colorado and the cold it came in on that has me dreaming of warm locales.
-Besides, a friend of mine recently visited Cabo and came back insisting that I come up with a recipe for Mexican coffee.
+I originally made these after a friend visited Cabo San Lucas and came back insisting that I come up with a recipe for Mexican coffee.
 I thought of my Aunt Maria and the Mexican hot chocolate she would make for me; the real stuff.
 Maria was from Mexico, having met my uncle when he went on a photography assignment to Mexico.
 He went with a camera and came back with a bride and her young daughter Esmerelda.
-How I wish she were still alive; to see me change from turning my nose up at her food to learning how to prepare it now for my own friends and family.
+How I wish she were still alive; to see me change from turning my nose up at her food to loving it and learning how to prepare it for my own friends and family.

 A quick search did set me straight…this cocktail is just vaguely similar to Mexican hot chocolate.
 Very vaguely.
-The chocolate is Kahlua, there is a dusting of cinnamon but beyond that?
-One is a child’s treat and the other is most certainly an adult one.
+No chocolate but instead coffee liqueur and there is a dusting of cinnamon but beyond that?
+One is a child’s treat and this one is most certainly an adult one.

-I could not imagine tequila in coffee…and now?
-It’s a blend of coffee, coffee liqueur, creamy ice cream and a bite from the tequila.
+I could not imagine tequila in coffee…and it was an OH MY moment.
+It is amazing; a fantastic blend of coffee, coffee liqueur, creamy ice cream and a bite from the tequila.
 You must try it!

 Great coffee drink with an extra touch of heat from Tequila!